jberet/jberet-user-guide/generate_reports_with_jasper_reports/README.md

 This property has higher precedence than `outputStreamInstance` injection.

 ####reportParameters
-java.util.Map.
+`java.util.Map`

 Report parameters for generating the report.
 Optional property and defaults to null.
 This property can be used to specify string-based key-value pairs as report parameters.
 For more complex report parameters with object types, use injection into `reportParametersInstance`.

 This property has higher precedence than `reportParametersInstance` injection.